mia-care/documentation/docs/p4samd/handbook/verification.md

 - **Add suite**: Create a new test suite.
 - **Run all**: Initiate execution of all automated test suites that have an API Trigger configured.
 - **View Details**: Click on a row to access the details of the selected test suite.
 - **Run Test Suite**: Execute an automated test suite when its API Trigger is configured.
+You can also _select_ more than one Test Suite and execute multiple test suites in a single action.
 - **Delete Test Suite**: Delete a specific test suite, without deleting the associated tests.
 - **Edit Test Suite**: Allows users modify a specific test suite, such as the title.

-### Selection

-All test suites that can be executed (so that they have an api trigger and one or more associated tests) can be selected.
-Selection allow to execute multiple test suite in a single action.

 ### Detail